Skin problems

 Diagnosis of feline pemphigus

-- Cytology: cytology of the lesions can aid in the diagnosis if neutrophils and acantocytes are seen.
+• Cytology : Cytology of the lesions can aid in the diagnosis if neutrophils and acantocytes are seen.
 It is also useful to assess whether there is a bacterial infection.
 In that case, the cat would be treated with antibiotics before taking and sending the biopsy to the laboratory.

-In 90% of diagnoses of pemphigus vulgaris, oral lesions are detected.
+As a curiosity, in 90% of diagnoses of pemphigus vulgaris, oral lesions are detected.
 Paronychias would be seen in 30% of pemphigus foliaceus and itching in 80%.

 Treatment of pemphigus in cats